-This recipe has been featured in a post on The Recipe Girl blog, with more photographs and information on the decorator tips that were used and which icing recipe is best (Wedding Cupcake Buttercream): How to Make Wedding Cupcakes.
-If you have questions, it might be helpful to read through the comments below– you might find the answer you were looking for 🙂
+This White Wedding Cake Cupcakes recipe has been featured in a post on The Recipe Girl blog, with more photographs and information on the decorator tips that were used and which icing recipe is best (Wedding Cupcake Buttercream): How to Make Wedding Cupcakes.
+Here is a short video showing you how to make them (print out the recipe down below):

 Yield: 36 cupcakes

-Prep Time: 15 min
+Prep Time: 15 minutes

-Cook Time: 18 min
+Cook Time: 18 minutes

 White Wedding Cake Cupcakes

 - 1 box white cake mix (Betty Crocker, Duncan Hines, etc.)

 - 4 large egg whites

 - Preheat oven to 325°F. Place cupcake liners in cupcake pans (you'll need approx. 36).

 - In a large bowl, whisk together cake mix, flour, sugar and salt.
 Add remaining ingredients and beat with hand mixer for 2 minutes, or until well blended.